emilywzhang/Coursera_Capstone/Final_Report.md

-From the above graph, we can conclude that neither the north nor the west part are good places for students to live, mainly due to the lack of metro stations to commute to the universities downtown, and the locations for grocery stores and restaurants are also too sparse.
+From the above Fig. 4, we can conclude that neither the north nor the west part are good places for students to live, mainly due to the lack of metro stations to commute to the universities downtown, and the locations for grocery stores and restaurants are also too sparse.